DAMP

 Click on the title to see more images

-Dissolvent materials: Substances which burn away when fired, such as rice, leaves and petals, organic stains or natural substances like vegetable-ash, talcum powder; these are used to mark on pounce designs on clay and glazes.
+Dissolvent materials: substances which burn away when fired, such as rice, leaves and petals, organic stains or natural substances like charcoal powder, talcum powder; these are used to mark or pounce designs on clay and glazes.
 Varnish and oil paint are used to adhere and keep colors separated when painting on to an already fired glaze.

 Dod box is a hand-operated tube made with metal or plastic used to make strips of clay.
 It has discs with cut-out designs, known as dies.
 The die is put at the bottom of the tube and the clay on top, the handle is pushed down the tube and the clay passes through the die, coming out at the bottom to form a dod, a coil in the shape of the die; these are usually made to form handles on jugs and jars.